cry-inc/dmarc-report-viewer/README.md

 The application is a single fully statically linked executable written in Rust.
 It combines a DMARC report parser with an IMAP client and an HTTP server.
 The HTTP server serves a web UI for easy access and filtering of the reports.

-You can run the executable directly on any Linux, Windows or MacOS system.
+You can run the precompiled executable directly on any Linux, Windows or MacOS system.
 Alternatively, you can use the tiny 10 MB Docker image to deploy the application.
+It is also easy to [build the application](#build-from-source) directly from source.

 ![Screenshot of Dashboard](screenshots/dashboard.png "Screenshot of Dashboard")